How WE Keep Boys & Girls Clubs Safe

 - All members five years of age and older are required to wear a face mask.
 Masks are encouraged for members under five.

-- Youth and Staff will wash their hands upon arrival and every 30 minutes there after.
+- Youth and Staff will wash their hands upon arrival and during program transitions.

-- Ratio’s will be kept to 1:9.
-No groups will exceed 10 including youth & staff.
+- Ratio’s will be kept to 1:20.
 These groups are kept together throughout the entire week.
 Groups are never combined.

 - Space between youth during table work is labeled with tape.